nanikjava/wiki_robherring/Android-with-DRM-mesa-graphics.md

 ### Install dependent packages
 This is for ubuntu and assuming your machine is already setup for building kernel and QEMU.

-`sudo apt-get install libgbm-dev libsdl2-dev libgtk-3-dev libgles2-mesa-dev libpixman-1-dev libtool autoconf`
+`sudo apt-get install libgbm-dev libsdl2-dev libgtk-3-dev libgles2-mesa-dev libpixman-1-dev libtool autoconf libepoxy-dev`

 ### Build virglrenderer